Thomas W. Johnson Award for Career Contributions to Family Medicine Education

 All nominations must include the following information to be eligible for consideration:

 - A statement why you believe the nominee should receive the Thomas W. Johnson Award for Career Contributions to Family Medicine Education.
 The statement should include sufficient specific data to provide a working knowledge of nominee's education efforts.
-Statement must not exceed one page in length.
-Please complete the correct nomination form by email(1 page PDF) or fax(1 page PDF) for submission.
+The statement must not exceed one page in length.
+Please complete the correct nomination form by email(110 KB PDF) or fax(107 KB PDF) for submission.

-- A typed copy of a current Curriculum Vitae, including data relating to AAFP membership and other medical organizations (7-page maximum).
+- A typed copy of a current Curriculum Vitae, including data relating to AAFP membership and other medical organizations (seven-page maximum).

 - A recent head-and-shoulders photo (5x7 or larger is preferred) of the nominee, or a digital photo mailed or emailed.